dpd786/cloneBBC/README.md

 # cloneBBC

-Try out topbar: signin, bell, More and search
+Try out topbar: signin, bell, More and search bar.
 Try lower bar: More

 Search is not connected to database but has been implemented.
 LAMP stack.